Learn about business insurance requirements and the most common policies for real estate agents and brokers in California.

 If you have a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by real estate agents and brokers in California, general liability insurance can protect your business from expenses associated with common mishaps, such as client property damage and injuries.

-Your clients may require errors and omissions insurance in a contract.
-Also called professional liability insurance, errors and omissions insurance provides financial protection if a client files a lawsuit claiming your work caused financial harm because it was late, erroneous, or incomplete.
-Though E&O insurance is not required in California, this policy provides crucial protection and some states require real estate agents and brokers to carry it.
+Your clients may require errors and omissions insurance (E&O) in a contract.
+Also called professional liability insurance, this policy provides financial protection if a client files a lawsuit claiming your work caused financial harm because it was late, erroneous, or incomplete.

 State law in California requires every small business with employees to provide workers’ compensation coverage, and business-owned vehicles must be covered by commercial auto insurance.
 Personal vehicles used for business purposes should have commercial coverage, as well.